GriffinCostello/EvolutionSim/README.md

 - Shared 2D world environment for all organisms using SimPy for concurrent simulation.
 - Added reproduction functionality where organisms can create offspring with inherited traits.
 - Food is regrown by animals eating and spreading seeds

-## Short Term Plan
-- Spawn Carnivores in that eat prey
-- Add functionality for carnivores to eat prey, not just search
+- Carnivores can now be spawned in the simulation and carnivores can hunt herbivores for food.

 ## Future Plans
 - Evolutionary dynamics and population growth.